 (Code materials other than the textbook are provided free of charge.)

-Basic knowledge of existing asynchronous callback functions, DispatchQueue, etc.
+Basic knowledge of handling existing asynchronous callback functions, DispatchQueue, etc.

-Experience with network call APIs (such as URLSession) in Swift
+Experience handling network call APIs (such as URLSession) with Swift

-The content of this lecture, if I've even slightly referenced images or other materials, includes the relevant URLs in the PDF .
-Except for those instances, all materials are my own.
-Therefore, posting this lecture content on a blog or sharing the PDF files of the e-book textbooks used as lecture materials is prohibited under any circumstances .
+Regarding the contents of this lecture, if I have referenced any illustrations or materials, the relevant URLs are provided in the PDF.
+Except for those cases, all materials were created by me; therefore, posting the contents of this lecture on a blog or sharing the e-book PDF files used as lecture materials is strictly prohibited under any circumstances..

-(Please note that you may be held legally responsible if you violate the terms of this license.)
+(Please be aware that you may be held legally liable if you violate these license-related terms.)

 Who is this course right for?

-For those who want to deeply learn Swift Concurrency
+Those who want to engage in advanced learning of Swift Concurrency

 Need to know before starting?